millioner/django-ajax-select/README.md

 ##Changelog

-1.2
+1.2 -
-Js files was refactored
+Js files was refactored.
-All static content is collected into 'static' folder Example project was written
+All static content is collected into 'static' folder.
+And example project was written.